 Programming for Android

-An Android application can be created on the desktop or directly on the mobile.
-Techniques and tools available.
+Techniques and tools to build an Android application on the desktop or directly on the mobile

 Video of Android 3